Holly Wiegand

 Dickinson on the Surface: Contemporary Children’s Editions of Dickinson and the Board-Book Canon

 In 1891, two edited poems by American author Emily Dickinson (1830-1886) appeared in the popular children’s magazine St. Nicholas.[1]
-The famously reclusive Dickinson never published her work herself, and the poems at hand, titled by the editors as “The Sleeping Flowers” and “Morning,” join reams of Dickinson poems that were modified by publishers, editors, and adapters during and after her life to fit a perceived poetic taste.[2]
+The famously reclusive Dickinson sent out only a handful of her almost 1800 poems to be published during her lifetime; the poems at hand, titled by the editors as “The Sleeping Flowers” and “Morning,” join reams of Dickinson poems that were modified by publishers, editors, and adapters during and after her life to fit a perceived poetic taste.[2]
 In contemporary literary studies, early edited Dickinson poems on the whole remain ephemera to be exhumed only as opportunities for comparison, favoring analysis of facsimile manuscripts or accepted scholarly editions.
 Yet as book historian Ingrid Satelmajer points out, the packaged St. Nicholas poems reveal how Dickinson’s editors and publishers sought to “introduce her into print culture,” pointing out that periodicals easily outsold books and stood as a bastion of nineteenth-century literary culture.[3]
 The St. Nicholas Dickinson poems point us to popular sentiments about Dickinson’s poetry and, moreover, how adults interpret children interpreting poetry.
 Even today, children’s book publishers re-package Dickinson and see her as children’s reading, evidenced in the slew of kid-oriented Dickinson collections ranging from young readers’ picture books to infants’ illustrated board books.
 Here, I examine five modern Dickinson collections for children as a growing archive of a kid-oriented canon: I’m Nobody!
 Who Are You?: Poems of Emily Dickinson for Children (1978), Poetry for Young People: Emily Dickinson (1994), Poetry for Kids: Emily Dickinson (2016), Little Poet Emily Dickinson: In Emily’s Garden (2019), and The Illustrated Emily Dickinson: 25 Essential Poems (2022).[4]

 Taking up Dickinson children’s books as objects of analysis reveals a complex network of popular assumptions about poetry for kids.
 As picture books, these Dickinson editions specifically engage multivalent material and textual surfaces: the surface of the language, the surface of the page, and the surface of the book.
 I argue contemporary Dickinson children’s book editors arrange the surfaces of Dickinson’s poems to cultivate an accessible and consumable Dickinson poetry.
 These picture books craft this image of Dickinson by emphasizing her poems about nature, couching her poetry among playful illustrations of bugs, animals, and flowers to “make them irresistible, beguiling—and clearly understandable,” as the book jacket of I’m Nobody! declares.[5]
 Such editorial choices paint Dickinson’s poems as safe and simple, swerving away from Dickinson’s notorious complexity.
 I contend these children’s versions of Dickinson epitomize an accessible “surface reading” approach to literary interpretation: a posture of reading that foregrounds the “evident, perceptible, apprehensible” in interpretation, according to Stephen Best and Sharon Marcus.[6]
 The children’s picture books at hand are a collaborative multimodal effort among past and present authors, publishers, and illustrators.
 As such, Dickinson children’s books both represent and respond to surface reading approaches.
 In surface mode, Dickinson kids’ books epitomize the push for child-friendly versions of canonical literature in popular culture growing out of adult anxieties (and fantasies) about poetic literacy and cultural inheritance.